ganesh-git2014/SplunkJavaAgent/README.md

 1. Uncompress splunkagent.tar.gz
 2. The agent is just a single jar file, splunkagent.jar, you should see this in the uncompressed directory.

+## Create a TCP input in Splunk

+Login to Splunk and browse to Data Inputs to setup a new TCP input.
+This is how the agent will by default stream the metrics to Splunk.
+Whatever port you designate must be configured in the agent properties also (splunk.transport.tcp.port)

 ## Setup